 Medication cannot be sent to school with a child (for example lactaid tablets, vitamins).
 It must be delivered to the school nurse by an adult.
 Medication must be delivered in the original container/packaging.
 Prescription medication must have a current and complete prescription label from the packing pharmacy.
-An "Authorization for the Administration of Medicine by School Personnel Form", must be completed and signed by the prescribing physician.
+An "Authorization for the Administration of Medicine" form must be completed and signed by the prescribing physician.

 What do I do if my child has an injury or illness and cannot participate in Physical Education (Gym) or Recess activities?

 It is expected that students will arrive at school available to learn and ready to participate fully in all activities within the school day.
 If your child has an injury or illness that prevents full participation, communication from your medical provider is required specifying activities that must be modified or avoided.
 For a child to be excused from physical education due to illness or injury a physician's order is required.